 Want to find that perfect shell to bring home to your niece?
 On both the north and south points of our bay, where it is the rockiest, you will find the most shells, lots of beautiful sea urchins and other found art.

-There is a great riding outfit a few doors down from Eden.
-Jesus has great horses and will book anytime to show up with however many steeds you like.
-The rate is 200 pesos an hour.
+Jesus has great horses and we can book him anytime, and he will show up with however many steeds you like.
+The rate is 200 pesos an hour per horse.

 The fancy way: